-This page is the Call for Entries page for the forthcoming Spring 2023 edition of the annual anthology, Ten Piscataqua Writers.
-For more information about, or to order the current edition, Ten Piscataqua Writers 2022, click here.
+This page is the Call for Entries page for the forthcoming 2026 edition of the biennial anthology, Ten Piscataqua Writers.
+For more information about, or to order the current edition, Ten Piscataqua Writers 2024, click here.
+For more info or to order our first anthology, Ten Piscataqua Writers 2022, click here.

-We are seeking chapter-length submissions of 15-30 manuscript pages.
-An entry can be an excerpt from a larger work such as a novel or biography, or a single stand alone work such as an essay or short story, or a collection of shorter works, such as a group of poems, flash fiction, or short essays.
-Entries will be forwarded to the appropriate nonfiction, fiction, or poetry editor for their review and selection in October.
+We are seeking chapter-length submissions of 15-30 pages or from roughly 5,000 to 10,000 words.
+An entry can be an excerpt from a larger work such as a novel or memoir, or a single stand alone work such as an essay or short story, or it can be a collection of short works, such as a group of poems, flash fiction, or short essays.
+Entries will be forwarded to the appropriate nonfiction, fiction, or poetry editor for their review and selection in October of 2024.
+We do not seek exclusive consideration, feel free to submit your entry to other publications.
 Songwriting entries will be edited by the Poetry Editor.
 Playwriting entries will be edited by the Fiction Editor.

 Eligibility

 - Writers must be the sole owner of the copyrighted work submitted.
-Previously published material can be considered so long as you retain all publishing rights.
+Previously published material can be considered so long as you retain all publishing rights and cite the original publisher.

 - Writers must also reside in one of the towns in Maine or New Hampshire touched and drained by the Piscataqua watershed (see map).